shsagir/play-area-sync/docs/app.md

 While creating your fortrabbit App you will be asked for an App name.
 This name can't be changed later on and is used in many places as an identifier.
 The most prominent one is your default App URL which looks like this: `https://your-app.frb.io/`.
 This is where you can always reach your App thru the web browser.
 Use the App URL for development, testing and to connect to external services.

+Please mind that you can not change the App name later on.
+7 days after you have deleted an App, the same App name will become available to use again.

 #### Set up a custom domain

 You can register your App to accept requests from any external domain you route to fortrabbit — see also [the domain article](/domains).
 To set up a domain routing, you add a new custom domain within your Apps domain settings in the Dashboard.